ibm-cloud-docs/vpc/vpn-limitations.md

 * An {{site.data.keyword.cloud_notm}} policy-based VPN gateway resides in the zone that is associated with the subnet that you select during provisioning.
 The VPN gateway serves only the virtual server instances in the same zone of the VPC.
 Therefore, instances in other zones can't use the VPN gateway to communicate with an on-premises private network.
 For zone fault tolerance, you must deploy one VPN gateway per zone.

 * An {{site.data.keyword.cloud_notm}} route-based VPN gateway resides in the zone that is associated with the subnet that you select during provisioning.
 It is recommended that a VPN gateway serves only virtual server instances in the same zone of the VPC.
 Instances in other zones can use the route-based VPN gateway to communicate with an on-premises private network, but this is not recommended.
 For zone fault tolerance, you must deploy one VPN gateway per zone.

+* Currently, an {{site.data.keyword.cloud_notm}} policy-based VPN gateway propagates routes only to the default routing table.